brightleeh/whisper-streaming-stt-server/README.md

 The server also exposes an HTTP control plane (default `0.0.0.0:8000`) serving:

-- `GET /metrics`: plain-text counters/gauges (active sessions, API-key session counts, decode latency aggregates, RTF stats, EPD trigger totals, error counts) that can be scraped or converted to Prometheus format later.
+- `GET /metrics`: plain-text counters/gauges (active sessions, API-key session counts, decode latency aggregates, RTF stats, VAD trigger totals, active VAD utterances, error counts) that can be scraped or converted to Prometheus format later.
 - `GET /health`: returns `200` when the gRPC server is running, Whisper models are loaded, and worker pools are healthy; otherwise `500`.